kbhanwangw/Holomesh/README.md

 ## Security Statement

-At Holomesh, security is a core design principle — not an afterthought.
+At Holomesh, security is a core design principle, not an afterthought.
 Our goal is to ensure that every user interaction, credential verification, and community transaction is secure, verifiable, and privacy-preserving.

 1. Identity & Credential Verification